-An injunction in the divorce process is a court order that prevents somebody else from carrying out an act.
-Often it can be used to prevent violence, intimidation or harassment.
+An injunction is a court order that forbids somebody else from carrying out an act.
+Often it can be used to prevent violence, intimidation, abuse or harassment.
 However, in some cases, it may be related to property – such as preventing one partner from living in the family home.
+There are also financial injunctions, for example, to freeze property or assets.

 An uncontested divorce is a mutual agreement between both parties, where both partners are ready to divorce.
 This is usually simple and does not require you to appear in court.
 A contested divorce is one in which one partner or both does not agree with the divorce.
 For example, they may not agree with one of the ‘five facts’ such as unreasonable behaviour.
-These proceedings are more costly, time-consuming and stressful – but our expert solicitors are always here to help.
+These proceedings are more costly, time-consuming and stressful – but our expert family law solicitors are always here to help.
+The divorce law is also set to change in April 2022 to a new ‘no fault’ based system.

-You are legally allowed to change solicitors during the divorce proceedings if you’re not happy with the service.
-However, you may have to pay their fees.
+You are legally allowed to change solicitors during the divorce proceedings if you are not happy with the service.
 This is why we offer a roadmap consultation to make sure you’re happy with our services before you take the next step.

-Your law firm cannot represent both of you during divorce proceedings.
-Even if your case is amicable, your solicitor would be obliged to get the best settlement for you both, which would be classed as a conflict of interest.
+Your divorce law firm cannot represent both of you during divorce proceedings.
+Even if your case is amicable, your divorce solicitor is obliged to act in your best interests and that is not possible when, for example, trying to obtain the best settlement for you both.
+This is classed as a conflict of interest.
 We can guide you if you believe your partner may be looking to use the same solicitor or law firm as you.

-At Maguire Family Law, we offer a fixed fee service that takes into account all the details that are personal to our clients and their case.
+At Maguire Family Law, we offer a fixed fee initial consultation that takes into account all the details that are personal to our clients and their case.
 We offer a roadmap service that involves a consultation, guidance and then the divorce proceedings themselves.
+We can then provide you with cost information moving forward and advice about how to save legal costs.

-The separation agreement will outline your entitlement to assets and responsibilities, property, personal effects, financial assets, joint debts, child maintenance, ‘lump sum’ payments, and the provision for divorce.
-This states that both parties agree, and aims to reach a settlement on how assets are divided.
+This depends on your individual situation and on what you can actually agree.
+The separation agreement itself will outline your entitlement to assets and responsibilities, property, personal effects, financial assets, joint debts, child maintenance, ‘lump sum’ payments, and the provision for divorce.
+This states that both parties agree and aims to reach a settlement on how assets are divided and implemented.

 The main difference between divorce and separation is that divorce legally ends a marriage, whereas separation does not.
 You can only remarry after a divorce.
-A separation is known in legal terms as a ‘judicial separation’ and there are some similarities with a divorce.
-For example, you no longer have to live together, and the Court can decide how your assets should be divided.
-Likewise, your ex-partner will no longer be in your will unless you specify that you want them to be.
+A separation can be legal for example a ‘judicial separation’ and there are some similarities with a divorce.
+For example, you no longer have to live together, and the Family Court can decide how your assets should be divided.
+However, you are still married and there is no financial clean break between you, which is important.

-The benefits of a separation are that there is no time limit, whereas couples need to be married for a year before they can divorce.
+The benefit of a separation is that there is no time limit, whereas couples need to be married for a year and a day before they can divorce.
 You don’t need to prove that your marriage has broken down irretrievably, although you will need to use one of the ‘five facts’ of divorce.

-The benefits of divorce are that you can remarry and you can divide a pension pot.
-Divorce may be the costlier option but it’s often the best way to ‘move on’ and ensure you get the settlement you deserve.
+The benefits of divorce are that you can remarry and you can divide and share pensions…

-You will need to tell your divorce lawyer why you’ve decided to end your marriage.
+You will need to tell your divorce solicitor why you have decided to end your marriage.
 You should be honest – for example, if you are living with a new partner, you should make this clear.
-You should outline your main priorities, such as children’s living arrangements, financial assets and living arrangements.
+You should outline your main priorities, such as the children’s living arrangements, financial assets and your needs.

 A divorce solicitor can help you to decide on which of the ‘five facts’ is applicable to your divorce – the reasons for your separation.
-They can also represent you in court and negotiate a higher settlement.
-If you do not have a solicitor, you may risk not getting the financial settlement you deserve, or not seeing your children as often as you’d like.
-You may also have to pay out more on fees, such as mediators’ fees.
+They can also represent you in court and negotiate the best settlement.
+If you do not have a solicitor, you may risk not getting the financial settlement you deserve, or not seeing your children as often as you would like or their best interest not being properly taken into account.

-While you don’t need a solicitor for divorce, it’s highly recommended.
+Whilst you do not need a solicitor for a simple divorce, it is highly recommended.
 Even if you and your partner are separating amicably, you may need help to come to a financial settlement or make arrangements for your children.
+It is important that such divorce/financial, separation or children agreements are properly recorded and approved by the family court.

-To qualify for a divorce, you must state one of the following cases on your application: adultery, unreasonable behaviour, separation for two years and a mutual agreement for the divorce, separated for five years (where no agreement is required) or desertion.
+To qualify for a divorce, you must state one of the following cases on your application: adultery, unreasonable behaviour, desertion, separation for two years and consent from the other party for the divorce, or separation for five years (where no consent is required).

 In same-sex marriages, there are four facts, and adultery is not considered.
 This is because adultery is defined in legal terms as “having sexual intercourse with someone of the opposite sex”.